aws/awsui-documentation/components/icon.md

 # Icon

-Enables you to display basic icons that match the design system sizes, colors, and typography.
+With an icon, you can display basic icons that match [systemname] sizes, colors, and typography.